Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 Dimples on the face have no health implications; they’re neither good nor bad for you.
 They’re simply a genetic trait that makes your smile unique.

-Are dimples caused by deficiency?
+Are dimples caused by a deficiency?

 No, dimples aren’t caused by any deficiency.
 They occur due to variations in the structure of facial muscles.